wolfgang/tetrs/README.md

 TestableGameFactory.
 It is used througout the tests to configure the game and its dependencies to fit a given test, enabling easy writing and subsequent reading of tests with complex setup.

-The game itself is playable but not pretty.
+The game itself is playable but not pretty (or complete).

 TDD'ing a pretty game is probably not possible.
 But you can TDD an ugly one and make it easy for another, more graphically inclined person, to make it pretty.
 Maye next time!